maread99/valimp/README.md

 ## Limitations and Development

-`valimp` does not currently support:
+`valimp` does NOT currently support:
-* variable length arguments (i.e. *args in the function signature).
-* variable length keyword arguments (i.e. **kwargs in the function signature).
-* precluding positional-only arguments being passed as keyword arguments.
+  - Positional-only arguments.
+Any '/' in the signature (to define positional-only arguments) will be ignored.
+Consequently valimp DOES allow intended positional-only arguments to be passed as keyword arguments.
+  - Validation of subscripted types in `collections.abc.Callable` (although Valimp will verify that the passed value is callable).

 `valimp` currently supports:
 * use of the following type annotations: